 Murray Financial, Inc. (MFI), led by Timothy T Murray, CFP, is an independent Registered Investment Advisory (RIA) and financial planning firm that provides hourly and fee-based advice.
 We are not paid commissions for investment advice.
-Our goal is to develop and implement strategies that help our client's reach their major financial goals and, as a result, provide financial peace of mind.
+Our goal is to develop and implement strategies that help you reach your major financial goals and, as a result, provide financial peace of mind.

 How RIAs Differ from Brokers:

-- As Registered Investment Advisory Firm (RIA), MFI has a fiduciary duty to put client's interest ahead of our own.
-Registered Represnentatives (i.e. brokers) have a duty first to their brokerage firm, then the client.
+As a Registered Investment Advisory Firm (RIA), MFI has a commitment and fiduciary duty to put client's interest ahead of their own.
+Registered Representatives (i.e. brokers) first duty is to their brokerage firm, then the client.
 At Murray Financial clients come first.

-All MFI clients have an Investment Policy Statement which describes how their investments accounts will be allocated.
+All MFI clients are provided with an Investment Policy Statement which describes how investment accounts will be allocated.
 We analyze your finances, provide ongoing expert guidance on changes needed, and implement quarterly rebalancing recommendations to ensure that your investment plan remains on target.

-1. Faith – that the United States, and in aggregate, world economies will continue to grow and outpace inflation as they always have – long term.
+1. Faith – that the United States, and in totality, world economies will continue to grow and outpace inflation as they always have – long term.

 2. Patience – in our approach and management of long term investments.
-We are following time-tested investment strategies that need time to work.
+We use time-tested investment strategies proven to work.

 1. Asset allocation – establishes a stock to bond/cash ratio that is appropriate for the investor’s circumstances and helps reduce the likelihood of panic selling at a market low and/or euphoric buying at market highs.